laurentpauwels/sanctionpaper/Readme.md

 Huo, Z., Levchenko, A. A., and Pandalai-Nayar, N. (2023).
 International Comovement in the Global Production Network.
 Working Paper 25978, National Bureau of Economic Research.

 Imbs, J., and Pauwels, L. (2023).
 An Empirical Approximation of the Effects of Trade Sanctions with an Application to Russia, Economic Policy. https://doi.org/10.1093/epolic/eiad027

 Imbs, J., and Pauwels, L. (2023).
+Replication code for An Empirical Approximation of the Effects of Trade Sanctions with an Application to Russia (v1.0.0).
+Zenodo. https://doi.org/10.5281/zenodo.10184324

+Imbs, J., and Pauwels, L. (2023).
 Replication data for An Empirical Approximation of the Effects of Trade Sanctions with an Application to Russia [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.10122045